qbus-agentur/skip_page_is_being_generated/README.rst

 "temporary page cache" concept.
 Instead of using a XCLASS, this extension hooks into the TYPO3 Caching Framework.
-We simply invalidate the timeout of the aformentioned temporary cache, so that the temporary content is never valid and thus never sent to the user.
+We simply invalidate the timeout of the aformentioned temporary cache, so that the *temporary* content is never valid and thus never sent to the user.
+This does not affect delivery of cached page contents.
+They will be sent as usual as they are not marked as *temporary* cache content.

 No configuration needed.
 Just install: